Propagation of minimality in the supercooled Stefan problem: Solutions of the particle system

-for all $t \geq 0.$ \end{definition} Note that $N \lawstopped_{t-}^{N}([0,\alpha \frac{k}{N}])$ is the number of particles surviving up to time $t$ which would not survive a kick of $\alpha \frac{k}{N}$.
+Note that $N \lawstopped_{t-}^{N}([0,\alpha \frac{k}{N}])$ is the number of particles surviving up to time $t$ which would not survive a kick of $\alpha \frac{k}{N}$.
 Therefore we see that \eqref{eq:physicalparticlejump} corresponds to choosing the smallest possible jump size at any $t \geq 0$.
 We recognize formula \eqref{eq:physicalparticlejump} as the discrete analogue of the physical jump condition.
-Note that a similar

-\begin{lemma} The physical solution to \eqref{eq:particleN} is equal to the minimal solution to \eqref{eq:particleN}. \end{lemma} \begin{proof} Note that the physical solution $(\hat X^N, \hat L^N)$ to \eqref{eq:particleN} is pathwise unique, as it is unique between jump times and \eqref{eq:physicalparticlejump} uniquely specifies the size of the jump at any given time.
-Since the minimal solution $(\Xmin^N, \Lmin^N)$ is unique by definition, it is sufficient to show that the physical solution is minimal.
+\begin{lemma} The physical solution to \eqref{eq:particleN} is equal to the minimal solution to \eqref{eq:particleN}. \end{lemma} \begin{proof} Note that the physical solution $(\Xphys^N, \Lphys^N)$ to \eqref{eq:particleN} is pathwise unique, as it is unique between jump times and \eqref{eq:physicalparticlejump} uniquely specifies the size of the jump at any given time.
+Since the minimal solution $(\Xmin^N, \Linfmin^N)$ is unique by definition, it is sufficient to show that the physical solution is minimal.

-Let $\sigma$ be the first time the physical solution $(\hat X^N, \hat L^N)$ jumps, then for all $t < \sigma$ we have $\hat L_{t}^N = \Lmin_{t}^N = 0$, because if the first jump of the minimal solution would happen before $\sigma$ this would contradict the minimality of $(\Xmin^N,\Lmin^N)$.
-As physical solutions have minimal jumps, we find $\hat L_{\sigma}^N \leq \Lmin_{\sigma}^N$, which due to the minimality of $\Lmin^N$ implies $\hat L_{\sigma}^N = \Lmin_{\sigma}^N$.
+Let $\sigma$ be the first time the physical solution $(\Xphys^N, \Lphys^N)$ jumps, then for all $t < \sigma$ we have $\Lphys_{t}^N = \Linfmin_{t}^N = 0$, because if the first jump of the minimal solution would happen before $\sigma$ this would contradict the minimality of $(\Xmin^N,\Linfmin^N)$.
+As physical solutions have minimal jumps, we find $\Lphys_{\sigma}^N \leq \Linfmin_{\sigma}^N$, which due to the minimality of $\Linfmin^N$ implies $\Lphys_{\sigma}^N = \Linfmin_{\sigma}^N$.
 Repeating this argument for each jump of the physical solution proves the claim. \end{proof}